Any theory of consciousness that does not include and explain

 In other words, mathematical discoveries go beyond mere information about what actually has, or has not, occurred, or the relative frequencies of various occurrences.
 I.e. they go beyond observed statistical regularities or derived probabilities, on which much (but by no means all) work in AI now focuses.

 Most philosophers of mind and theorists who write about consciousness seem to ignore mathematical consciousness.
 This is probably because they don't realise (as Kant did) that mathematical discoveries since ancient times are deeply connected with perception of spatial structures and processes and abilities to reason about what to do and what can and cannot be done in a physical environment.
 So mathematical competences are part of the intelligence of pre-verbal humans and many other species including corvids, squirrels, elephants, octopuses, orangutans, ... and many more.
-So any philosophical, psychological, neural or biological theory of consciousness that ignores all this is seriously deficient.
+So any philosophical, psychological, neural or biological theory of consciousness that ignores mathematical consciousness is seriously deficient.
 However, the connections are sometimes implicit rather than explicit.
 The work of McClelland, 2017 on mental affordances is relevant to our goals.

 For an incomplete discussion of "conscious" as a polymorphous concept see the section on consciousness here:

 The treatment of elementary propositional logic using truth-tables is similarly discrete.
 Elementary examples are concerned only with sets of possibilities in a finite space of possibilities.
 For example, in propositional logic, students (at least those taught by me) learn how operators related to the words, "not", "and", "or", "if ... then..." can be defined using truth tables.
 (I think starting such teaching with axiomatic systems, or "natural deduction" systems instead is educationally seriously misguided.)